messageformat/messageformat/packages/webpack-loader/README.md

 ## Options

 - [`locale`] The [CLDR language code] or codes to pass to [`messageformat`].
 If using multiple locales at the same time, exact matches to a locale code in the data structure keys will select that locale within it (as in [`example/src/messages.json`](example/src/messages.json)).
 Defaults to `en`.
-- [`convert`] Use `messageformat-convert` to convert non-MessageFormat syntax and plural objects into MessageFormat.
+- [`convert`] Use `@messageformat/convert` to convert non-MessageFormat syntax and plural objects into MessageFormat.
 Use an object value to configure.
 Defaults to `false`.
 - `biDiSupport` Enable or disable the addition of Unicode control characters to all input to preserve the integrity of the output when mixing LTR and RTL text.
 Defaults to `false`.
 - `customFormatters` Add custom formatter functions to this MessageFormat instance.
 - `strictNumberSign` Follow the stricter ICU MessageFormat spec and throw a runtime error if # is used with non-numeric input.
 Defaults to `false`.